List of speakers of the Oklahoma House of Representatives: Political realignment (2000–present)

+Rep. Kyle Hilbert is sworn in as Speaker of the Oklahoma House of Representatives on Jan.
+7, 2025.

 After the 2004 Presidential Election, the Republicans gained control of the House for the first time since 1921.
 The Republicans selected Todd Hiett to serve as the Speaker of the Oklahoma House of Representatives.
 Had the Democratic caucus retained the majority, Jari Askins could have become the first female Speaker of the Oklahoma House of Representatives.
 In 2006, Republican Speaker pro Tempore Susan Winchester was seen by many political observers as in line to become the first female speaker, but lost out to Representative Lance Cargill, a former Majority leader.

 Following the 2006 election, the Republicans retained the majority in the House for the first time in 82 years.
 They selected Cargill to succeed Hiett as the Speaker.
 In 2008, Speaker Cargill resigned when he failed to properly address questions about his filing income and property taxes late and a campaign fundraising ethics investigation.
 Following Cargill's resignation as speaker in January 2008, Chris Benge was elected to succeed him.
 In 2010, Benge was term-limited and therefore could not seek re-election.
 Kris Steele succeeded Benge in 2011.

 In a ceremony on January 8, 2013, T.W.
 Shannon took the oath of office to be Oklahoma's first African-American Speaker of the House.
-He resigned as speaker on February 10, 2014 to run unsuccessfully for the U.S. Senate and was succeeded by Jeff W. Hickman.
+He resigned as speaker on February 10, 2014 to run unsuccessfully for the U.S. Senate and was succeeded by Jeff W. Hickman, who served as Speaker until 2016.
+Hickman was succeeded by Charles McCall, who became the longest-serving Speaker of the House in state history.
+On January 7, 2025, Kyle Hilbert became the youngest speaker in state history at 30 years old.
+He is only the second Republican speaker 30 years old or younger in any state since 1873.

 There have been at least four documented Native Speakers of the House: William A. Durant (Choctaw), William P. Willis (Kiowa), Larry E. Adair (Cherokee), and T.W.
 Shannon (Chickasaw).